Non-government schools that are registered charities must report annually to the ACNC.

 - represent only non-government schools

-- submit the Financial Questionnaire to the DESE on behalf of its schools.
+- submit the Financial Questionnaire to the DoE on behalf of its schools.

 Charities that cannot participate